Hip pain in equestrian sports — what helps?

 • Advanced osteoarthritis.

-• Labral tears or FAI that cannot be treated conservatively.
+• Labrum tears or FAI

 Riding after a hip replacement

-• First rehabilitation phase : Physiotherapy begins on the first day after surgery.
+• First rehabilitation phase: Physiotherapy begins on the first day after surgery.

-• After 6–12 weeks : Everyday activities are usually possible again.
+• After 6–12 weeks

 Case studies